Abraxas-365/ia-search/README.md

 1. Put your OPEN IA KEY in the docker-compose.yml
 2. In main.go put the file you want to use
+3. At the moment we are usinig text-davinci-003 that only accept 2048 tokens, so we neet to tweek the config to match that pre requists

 ### Start Project